It is a fact we cannot deny that our flexibility will slowly diminish when we get older.

 Stretching, however, is a simple and powerful weapon to help you fight the debilitating effect of the passing years.

-Research has proven that stretching can significantly improve flexibility in the older adult, which means that you don’t have to give in to the increasing rust in your joints.
+Research has proven that stretching can significantly improve flexibility in older adult, which means that you don’t have to give in to the increasing rust in your joints.

 Regular stretching is without a doubt one of the most important things you can do to keep your body functioning as smoothly as possible.
 Stretching can’t turn back the clock, but it can slow it down considerably.